AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ## Data modeling and data ingestion {#data-capabilities}

 Campaign Web user interface does not surface the following capabilities.
-They are only available in the client console.
+They are only available in the client console:

-Browse the provided links in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaign-home.html){target="_blank"} to learn more.

-* **External accounts**.
+### External accounts {#external}

 Adobe Campaign comes with a set of pre-defined external accounts to connect with external systems.
 As a Campaign System Administrator, you can create and manage external accounts from the client console only.[Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/external-accounts.html){target="_blank"}

-* **Schema creation and extension**.
+### Schema creation and extension {#schema}

 Schema creation, modification, and extension are restricted to advanced users.
 These capabilities are only available from the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/developer/shemas-forms/schemas.html){target="_blank"}

+### Workflows data management capabilities {#data}

-* **Data management** workflow activities.
-Data Management combines a set of activities for solving complex targeting issues by offering more efficient and flexible tools.
-These activities include: Data loading, Extraction (file), Update data, Edit schema, Import/export technical workflows.
-They are only available in the client console.
-[Learn more](https://experienceleague.adobe.com/docs/campaign/automation/workflows/introduction/wf-type/targeting-workflows.html#data-management){target="_blank"}
+Data Management combines a set of activities for solving complex targeting issues by offering more efficient and flexible tools such as Data loading, Extraction (file), Update data, Edit schema, or Import/export technical workflows.
+[Discover workflows data management capabilities in the client console](https://experienceleague.adobe.com/docs/campaign/automation/workflows/introduction/wf-type/targeting-workflows.html#data-management){target="_blank"}

-* **Federated Data Access**.
+>[!NOTE]
+>
+>While some of these activities are available in the client console only, some are available in Campaign Web user interface such as the **Enrichment**, **Load file** or **Change dimension** activities.
+[Learn more on targeting and data management activites in Campaign Web user interface](../workflows/activities/about-activities.md#targeting)

+### Federated Data Access configuration {#fda}

 Campaign configuration and connection to external systems are restricted to advanced users and only available from the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/fda.html){target="_blank"}

 ## Approvals {#approvals-capabilities}